 And immediately, the echo of silence knocked in.

-In spite of being imbued in quite an elite culture, flaunting decade long royal heritage: when it comes to India, nothing teaches better than an actual encounter.
+In spite of being imbued in quite an elite culture, flaunting a decade long royal heritage growing up quite close to Westminister Palace in London: when it comes to India, nothing teaches better than an actual encounter.

 So, I started off with Jaipur, the capital of Rajasthan, fondly called as the ‘Pink City.’